Macrometacorp/docs/docs/transactions/index.md

 ### 2. Make API Calls

 Make API calls that include the transaction identifier to include them in the transaction.
-All actions will run, but they are not final until you commit the transaction.
+All actions will run, but they are not permanent until you commit the transaction.

 ### 3. Commit or Abort Transaction

-- To finalize all transaction API calls, commit the transaction.
+- To make all changes made within the transaction permanent, commit the transaction.
 - To roll back the actions, perhaps because one of them failed, abort the transaction.

 ## Supported Operations

 Supported operations include:

-- Read and write documents
+- Read and write documents.
-- Get the number of documents of collections
+- Get the number of documents in a collection.
-- Truncate collections
+- Truncate collections.
-- Run queries or query workers
+- Run queries or query workers.

 ## ACID Properties